Should I Get a Divorce if I’m Married to an Addict?

 Have you tried to get your spouse into addiction treatment?

-To give yourself the best chance of successfully persuading your spouse into drug or alcohol rehab, start by learning about the disease of addiction, treatment options for your spouse’s primary substance of use, and what is needed for a successful recovery.
-This will allow you to communicate with them from a place of knowledge, while also preparing you for the kinds of changes you’ll need to make in order to be supportive of your spouse’s drug and alcohol-free life.
-Understanding addiction will also help you to deal with the anger and blame you may be feeling towards your spouse, so that you can speak to them without hostility or judgement.
-You should think carefully about the things you want to say in advance, so you can communicate clearly and calmly when the time comes.
-You may even want to practice saying these things out loud, as well as how you will respond to the things your spouse is likely to say when confronted with their addiction.
+To help persuade your spouse into drug or alcohol rehab, start by learning about the disease of addiction, treatment options for your spouse’s primary substance of use, and what is needed for a successful recovery.
+This will allow you to communicate with them from a place of knowledge, while also preparing you for the kinds of changes you’ll need to make to be supportive of their drug and alcohol-free life.

-When you’re ready to have the big talk, try to pick a time when your spouse will not be high or drunk, and the two of you will be unlikely to be interrupted.
+When you’re ready to have the big talk, try to pick a time when your spouse will not be using, and the two of you will be unlikely to be interrupted.
 If you feel unsafe when you think about this discussion, you may want to include a few other people who love your spouse and whom your spouse respects, so you can hold a formal intervention.
 Either way, go into the discussion prepared with a list of treatment centers to choose from, as well as information about insurance coverage, payment plans, sliding scale fees, or anything else that will make treatment practical and affordable for your family.
 You don’t want to give your spouse any easy excuses to delay or avoid seeking treatment.

 Find the best treatment for your spouse by calling Detox.com today!